Quick Answer

 At its core, Claude is a pattern-matching engine.
 When you type a question, it does not "understand" like a human.
 Instead, it:

-- Breaks your input into tokens (chunks of text)
+- Breaks your input into tokens (chunks of text, roughly 4 characters each)

 - Compares them to patterns learned from training data